 “Then Sir Bedivere cried: Ah my lord Arthur, what shall become of me, now ye go from me and leave me here alone among mine enemies?
 Comfort thyself, said the king, and do as well as thou mayst, for in me is no trust for to trust in; for I will into the vale of Avilion to heal me of my grievous wound: and if thou hear never more of me, pray for my soul.” – Sir Thomas Malory, Le Morte d’Arthur

 Not too long ago, I volunteered to serve in a 9-day long School of Christian Leadership.
 Desiring a break from being a facilitator, I subtly hinted to the organizers that I wanted to help out in logistics instead.
 Just turn my brain off, do some manual labour, and reconnect with Jesus, you know?
-My plan worked a little too well, and I found myself in charge of logistics, because Jesus has a strange sense of humour.
+My plan worked a little too well, and I found myself in charge of logistics, because Our Lord has a strange sense of humour.
 But regardless, it turned out to be an extremely fruitful experience for me.

 Chris shares more about St. John Baptist De La Salle and why he is one of Chris’ favourite Saints.

 “You can perform miracles by touching the hearts of those entrusted to your care.” – [Meditations 180.3]